versatica/mediasoup-website/_includes/api/RtpDictionaries.md

 </div>

+Entries for the RTP retransmission mechanism defined in [RFC 4588](https://tools.ietf.org/html/rfc4588) are not included in the `codecs` sequence.

 `userParameters` are custom parameters set by the user in [`rtpReceiver.receive()`](#rtpReceiver-receive) and copied verbatim into the corresponding [RtpParameters](#RtpDictionaries-RtpParameters) of all the associated [RtpSender](#RtpSender) instances.